hammerdirt-analyst/iqals/output/regionalassessment/readme.md

 #### intended use

-Provide reliable, observation based data to organizations intreseted in improving quality of life and biodiversity by reducing the amont of trash in the natural envrionment.
+Provide reliable, observation based data to organizations intreseted in improving quality of life and biodiversity by reducing the amount of trash in the natural envrionment.

 Document in draft